huy/bash_vim_tmux_quickstart/react_component_lifecycle.md

 **lifecycle hooks methods**

-In this component method `componentDidMount` and `componentWillUnmount` is called by `ReactDOM.render` wheever it is appropriate.
+In this component method `componentDidMount` and `componentWillUnmount` is called by `ReactDOM.render` whenever it is appropriate.

     class Clock extends React.Component {
       constructor(props) {